Redefining the Standard for Quality Cannabis

 How does Boveda work?

 Science has known for over 100 years that certain salts mixed with water will naturally regulate humidity to a specific RH (relative humidity).
-We just patented the way to make it practical for packaging.
+We just patented the way to make it practical for packaging herbal medicine.
 Boveda only releases and absorbs 100% pure water vapor.

 Why the different sized Boveda?

 Boveda is available in 8gram, (2.5×2.75″) and 60gram (3.5×5.5″) sizes.
 The grams refer to the amount of liquid inside the Boveda.
-The size of the storage container and the amount of cannabis will influence how many and what size Boveda are needed.
+The size of the storage container and the amount of cannabis will influence how many and what size Boveda you need.

 How many and what size do I need for my container?